LucasRoesler/lucasroesler.github.io/content/post/2017/django-queryset-optimizing-joins.md

 ) sub;
 ```

 This query is fast in production, but ... it can not be produced using the
 Django ORM.
 Here, I explicitly made subqueries on indexed columns to speed it
 up.
-Now this is not exactly a problem and I promise to discuss how and when we
+In a future post, I promise to discuss how and when we use raw SQL so speed
-use raw SQL so speed up some of our requests.
-But, for the general CRUD API
+up some of our requests.
+But, for the general CRUD API endpoint, I want to use
-endpoint, I want to use the ORM so that I can leverage the great filter
+the ORM so that I can leverage the great filter framework provided by Django
-framework provided by Django Rest Framework.
-After a lot of tinkering, the best
+Rest Framework.
+After a lot of tinkering, the best ORM compatible query I could
-ORM compatible query I could design is this
+design is this

 ```sql
 SELECT COUNT(*) FROM (